Peter Walter (politician)

+Biography

 Walter was born about 1663, but his parentage is unknown.
 By 1694 he was the clerk of Richard Newman of Fifehead Magdalen, Dorset, whose niece Diana he married.
 By 1707 he had become steward for life to John Holles, 1st Duke of Newcastle.
 Other nobles for whom he acted as agent included the 2nd and 3rd Earls of Essex and the 1st Earl of Uxbridge.